 Spend a Fun Afternoon at One of Nice’s Free Museums

-That’s right, there are three different free museums located throughout the city: The Museum of Asian Art, Villa Arson, and the Franciscan Monk Museum.
+That’s right, there are three different free museums in Nice located throughout the city: The Museum of Asian Art, Villa Arson, and the Franciscan Monk Museum.

 Museumgoers should be sure to check online for the operating hours of their chosen venue before planning a visit.

 Get Those Daily Steps In with a Free Walking Tour